agrifooddatacanada/OCA_package_standard/README.md

 The OCA specification describes OCA_bundles which collect a capture base and associated overlays into a single object.
 OCA Package describes how additional overlays outside of the official specification can be added to an OCA Schema without altering the OCA_bundle object.
 OCA_bundles MAY be collected together within an OCA package and they can also exist independently.

-OCA Package exists as a JSON serialized version of [OCA specification v1.0.1](http://oca.colossi.network/specification/).
-It formalizes a way to develop, test, and publish overlays that are outside of the Core of the OCA specification and included in an OCA Package in Extensions.
+OCA Package formalizes a way to develop and publish overlays that are outside of the Core of the OCA specification and are included in an OCA Package in Extensions.

 ![OCA package](https://github.com/carlyh-micb/OCA_package/blob/main/package.png)